 Web or mobile app localization used to be a pain.
-In all likelihood I am not telling you anything new, either.
+In all likelihood, we are not telling you anything new, either.
 But why is that?
-For the longest time, software developers have optimized all kinds of processes in their work (the lastest being version management, which with GIT has been so successful it has entered other industries as well, such as natural sciences, writing and lawmaking).
+For the longest time, software developers have optimized all kinds of processes in their work (the latest being version management, which with GIT has been so successful it has entered other industries, such as natural sciences, writing, and lawmaking).

 One aspect that is still treated with a good dose of disdain is localization.
-If you've used a decent localization management tool (such as LingoHub), you know that most of these fears are vastly overblown.
+If you've used a decent localization management tool (such as Lingohub), you know that most of these fears are vastly overblown.
 Today, localization is a smooth and easy-to-integrate part of the dev cycle.
-If you're nostalgic, let's look back at why it used to be a pain.....
+If you're nostalgic, let's remember why it used to be a pain.

 The main problem used to be emailing files back and forth.
-You sent resource files to a translators or an agency, and waited for it to get back.
-You would have to do that for each language, and each part of your application.
-Emails would land in spam folders, translators might use providers that offered limited storage space, using an email inbox to organize files is also not most convenient.
-So in the end you resorted to Dropbox, an FTP server… or you sent a DVD?
+You sent resource files to translators or an agency and waited for them.
+You must do that for each language and each part of your application.
+Emails would land in spam folders, and translators might use providers that offered limited storage space.
+Using an email inbox to organize files is also not the most convenient.
+So, in the end, you resorted to Dropbox, an FTP server… or sent a DVD?

 The secondary (but related) problem was formatting.
-You either converted the text to Excel sheets before you sent the text, and then had to re-format upon delivery -- or the translator/agency tampered with the formatting, causing errors or rendering the file useless (which can easily happen, for example with indenting in YML files or if word processors are used that changed the text encoding).
-So in the end it caused lots of work to fix this up.
+You either converted the text to Excel sheets before you sent the text and then had to re-format upon delivery -- or the translator/agency tampered with the formatting, causing errors or rendering the file useless (which can quickly happen, for example with indenting in YML files or if word processors are used that changed the text encoding).
+So, in the end, it caused lots of work to fix this up.

 Reason #5: Scaling